-SUSY field theory has a tick structure of BAS wall junctions, writins 2 strings: If there is an intermediate scale be desided by intermediate scale trapped zero modes on Calmot) BPS top defeats + Bulk modes Studies of BPS wells, junctions... in strongly caupled (gauge) theories provider novel dynamical information which other wist we have no cluss about.
+Conclusions: SUSY field theory has a tick structure of BBS wall, junctions, vertices 2 strings: 2) If there is an intermediate scale where gravity is weak, physics u be decided by interplay of trapped zero modes on (almost) top. defeats + bulk model trapped zero 3) Studies of BPS walls, ju in strongly coupled (gauge) theories novel dynamical information provides we have no which other wise clues about.
+15 (m)